NeuroneLabISASI/NeuroneLabISASI.github.io/README.md

 <details><summary>Contact us!</summary>
 <p>

-  Should you need help to run our code please contact us at <b>neuronelabisasi@engineer.com</b>.
+  Should you need help to run our code please contact us at <h1> neuronelabisasi at engineer dot com </h1>.

 Thank you!